-Our share of funding for the Galore Creek partnership was \$2.1 million in 2014, primarily for technical studies, community commitments, environmental monitoring, severance as well as site care and maintenance.
-For 2015, we expect to spend approximately \$1.6 million to fund our share of Galore Creek's activities to continue to advance technical studies in project mine planning and design, waste rock and water management, environmental monitoring, community commitments and site care and maintenance.
+Our share of cash funding for Galore Creek was \$0.5 million in 2015, primarily for technical studies, care and maintenance, and community commitments.
+The Galore Creek Partnership sold excess construction equipment during 2015 and our \$0.6 million share of the proceeds reduced our funding requirement.
+In 2016, our 50% share of the work program is expected to be approximately \$1 million to continue to advance technical studies, community commitments and site care and maintenance.

-We record our interest in the Galore Creek partnership as an equity investment, which results in our 50% share of expenses being recorded in the income statement as an operating loss.
-The investment amount recorded on the balance sheet primarily represents the fair value of the Company's investment in the Galore Creek partnership in 2011, recorded upon Teck's completion of their earn-in, and unused funds advanced to the partnership.
+We record our interest in the Galore Creek Partnership as an equity investment, which results in our 50% share of expenses being recorded in the income statement as an operating loss.
+The investment amount recorded on the balance sheet primarily represents the fair value of our investment in the Galore Creek Partnership in 2011, recorded upon Teck's completion of their earn-in, as well as unused funds advanced to the Partnership, all in Canadian dollars, and translated to U.S. dollars at the current exchange rate.